PFC Lokomotiv Plovdiv: 2018–19 Bulgarian Cup Winners

 On 15 May 2019, Lokomotiv Plovdiv won the Bulgarian Cup for the first time in the club's history, defeating local rivals Botev Plovdiv 1–0 in Sofia.
-The winning goal came in the 73th minute with a back heel kick of Alen Ožbolt.
+The winning goal came in the 72nd minute with a back heel kick of Alen Ožbolt.
 Ante Aralica provided the assist.

 Winning the Bulgarian Cup enabled the team to play in the Europa League second qualifying round for the 2019–20 season.
 In the second round, Lokomotiv faced FC Spartak Trnava of Slovakia.
 Lokomotiv won the tie on aggregate, with a score of 3–3, progressing to the next round via the away goals rule.
 The next round's opponent was Strasbourg.
 Lokomotiv entered as outsiders against the French side, and lost the first game 0–1 in Bulgaria.
-In the second match, Lokomotiv Plovdiv again lost with a minimum score of 1-0, being eliminated on aggregate 0–2.
+In the second match, Lokomotiv Plovdiv again lost with a minimum score of 1–0, being eliminated on aggregate 0–2.

 2019–20 Bulgarian Cup and Supercup Winners

 On 1 July 2020, Lokomotiv beat CSKA Sofia on the final match played in Sofia and clinched the Bulgarian Cup for a second consecutive time, becoming the first team winning two consecutive cups after Litex Lovech in 2008 and 2009.
 The Smurfs defeated CSKA Sofia after a penalty shootout (5–3).

 On 2 August 2020, Lokomotiv won the Bulgarian Supercup for the second time, defeating Ludogorets 0–1 at Ludogorets Arena (Ludogorets home ground).
 The winning goal was scored in the last minute of the regular time with a volley kick of the captain Dimitar Iliev.

 Lokomotiv beat Iskra Danilovgrad of Montenegro 1–0 in the first Europa League qualifying round on 27 August 2020.
-Due to the Covid-19 pandemic, all Europa League qualifying ties this season before the play-off round featured only one leg.
-In the second qualifying round Lokomotiv faced Jose Mourinho's Tottenham Hotspur and it was close to eliminate the English team after the goal of Georgi Minchev, but Spurs complete late turnaround after two red cards for Lokomotiv players.
+Due to the COVID-19 pandemic, all Europa League qualifying ties this season before the play-off round featured only one leg.
+In the second qualifying round Lokomotiv faced José Mourinho's Tottenham Hotspur and it was close to eliminate the English team after the goal of Georgi Minchev, but Spurs complete late turnaround after two red cards for Lokomotiv players.

 Lokomotiv finished on 2nd place in the regular season and qualified for the Championship Round maintaining their status in the top three until the last round of the season.

 The Smurfs started the 2020/21 season with a match against Slovácko in a second qualifying round of the Europa Conference League.
-Lokomotiv won the first match at Lokomotiv Stadium 1-0 with a 90th-minute winner of Petar Vitanov and loss with the same scoreline in Uherské Hradiště.
-In the penalty shoot-out Ilko Pirgov parried 3 consecutive penalties and Lokomotiv won 3-2.
+Lokomotiv won the first match at Lokomotiv Stadium 1–0 with a 90th-minute winner of Petar Vitanov and loss with the same scoreline in Uherské Hradiště.
+In the penalty shoot-out Ilko Pirgov parried 3 consecutive penalties and Lokomotiv won 3–2.

-In the third qualifying round Lokomotiv were eliminated by Copenhagen of Danmark, following a 1-1 draw in Plovdiv and a 4-2 loss in the return leg at Parken Stadium.
+In the third qualifying round Lokomotiv were eliminated by Copenhagen of Danmark, following a 1–1 draw in Plovdiv and a 4–2 loss in the return leg at Parken Stadium.

 In the league, Lokomotiv won the silver medals for the second time in club's history, finishing the season with 61 points.